Where our voyage began

 Catriona Maclay founded The Hackney Pirates in 2010.

-Catriona was a teacher in North London, and realised that some of her pupils needed more support than she and her colleagues could offer during the school day.
+Catriona was a teacher in North London.
+She realised that some of her pupils needed more support than she and her colleagues could offer during the school day.

 Living locally, she knew that Hackney is filled with wonderful people who would be able to help.
-So in 2010, along with fellow conspirators, and supported by local charity Bootstrap Company, she ran a pilot project.
+So in 2010 – along with fellow conspirators, and supported by local charity Bootstrap Company – she ran a pilot project.

 The programme focused on reading and writing, while also working to increase children’s self esteem as learners, and their ability to keep on going when things get tough with their school work.
 Local children, parents, teachers and volunteers agreed that there was space for some pirate-style learning in Hackney, and The Hackney Pirates was born.